 111.27 On the Constitutional Appeal the Federal Minister of Justice and the Ministry for Justice, Federal and European Affairs of Baden Württemberg have given their opinion.
 Both consider the Constitutional Appeal unjustified.

 111.28 1.
 The Federal Minister of Justice explains that the right to be granted legal capacity for the appellant under 1) cannot directly be derived from Art.
 4 par.
 2 and Art.
 140 GG in connection with Art.
 137 par.
 3 WRV by referring to the contents of belief of the Bahá’í Religion.
 Art.
 4 par.
 2 GG obliges the State to respect belief and to protect the practice of religion, but not to create legal regulations which correspond to the particular contents of belief of individual religious communities.
 It is questionable whether Art.
 137 par.
-3 WVR covers the attainment of legal capacity by the appellant under 1); Art.
+3 WRV covers the attainment of legal capacity by the appellant under 1); Art.
 137 par.
 4 WRV, which is not directly applicable to the appellant under 1) as a mere sub-organization of a religious community, gives an explicit regulation just for this area.
 In any case, the Spiritual Assembly can attain legal capacity only according to the general prescriptions of Civil Law; lesser requirements than those demanded in Art.
 137 par.
 4 WRV for the registration of a religious community as an association, could not apply in this case.
 The Courts, in their decision on the registration of the appellant under 1), have not misunderstood the meaning and significance of Art.
 140 GG in connection with Art.
 137 par.
 3 and 4 WRV.

 111.29 2.
 According to the view of the Minister of Justice, Federal and European Affairs of Baden Württemberg, the By-Laws violate not only individual regulations of the compulsory law.
 They also depart significantly in their totality from the type of autonomous association regulated in the Code of Civil Law, and so expose the appellant under 1) to dominating third-party influences, that the decision of the High State Court cannot be contested in the light of the regulations of corporate law of the Code of Civil Law.
 Even when taking the relevant Constitutional Law into necessary consideration, no other result can obtain.
 The appellants have not so far proven conclusively that the belief of the Bahá’ís demands in particular the organizational rules considered irreconcilable with the regulations of the Code of Civil Law.
 It is suggested rather that the teachings of the Faith grant a certain flexibility in the arrangement of details of the organizational structure.